 Some people can tolerate higher yeast populations better than others: someone with a strong constitution may be able to host large populations of Candida yeast and only suffer minor symptoms.
 Someone with a yeast intolerance may suffer terrible symptoms from only a mild Candida overgrowth.

 If you’ve been researching your symptoms and you believe that you have Candida overgrowth, be sure to share your suspicions with your doctor.
 It may help them to understand how you’re feeling and give them the groundwork for making a better diagnosis.

-Explain all your symptoms and why you think it could be Candida-related.
-Also explain where you got your information.
+Explain all your symptoms (bring a written list!) and why you think they could be related to a yeast imbalance in your gut.
 Most importantly, tell your doctor how your symptoms are making you feel and your general level of discomfort.

 Remember, it’s still possible that your symptoms can be caused by something else, so allow your doctor to check this, too!